Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/README.md

 engine.
 It is up to you whether or not you want to use the physical rules provided or make up your own.
 Do you want every object to experience its own rate of time?
 Such a concept would usually require a custom physics engine.
-But with Psyshock, this can be achieved with much less effort.
+But with Psyshock, this can be achieved with little effort.

 ## Known Issues

--   This release is missing quite a few collider shapes, queries, and FindPairs features.
-These are coming soon!
+-   This release is missing quite a few collider shapes, queries, and simulation features.
 -   `PhysicsScale` is not added when authoring a scaled collider.
 Instead, the collider’s scale is baked in during conversion.
 -   Composite Transform components are not currently supported.
--   FindPairs is not fully optimized.
-I’m using a single-axis pruner because of both familiarity and wanting to see how far I can push the algorithm with Burst and easily iterate-able data structures.
-I haven’t even come close to pushing this algorithm to the limit yet.
 -   Compound Colliders use linear brute force algorithms and lack an underlying acceleration structure.
 Try to keep the count of primitive colliders down to a reasonable amount.